Rbbt-Workflows/structure/doc/methods.md

 ## Residue and variant interfaces

-A `neighbour_map` of PDB files containing complexes extracted from Interactome3d is used to identify residues in our protein of interest that are in close proximity.
+A `neighbour_map` of PDB files containing complexes extracted from Interactome3d is used to identify residues in our protein of interest that are in close proximity to residues in the complex partner.
 The distance for interface residues is set to 8 angstroms.
 Variants are translated into residues prior to annotation, as is described above.

 ## Other uses: homology, and paralogy